Updated May 28, 2021, Rose H. Robbins, Esq.

-b) Rest breaks for employees.
+b) Are rest breaks for employees compensable?
 Rest breaks of short duration, usually 20 minutes or less, are common in industry (and promote the efficiency of the employee) and are customarily paid for as working time.
 These short periods must be counted as hours worked.
 Unauthorized extensions of authorized work breaks need not be counted as hours worked when the employer has expressly and unambiguously communicated to the employee that the authorized break may only last for a specific length of time, that any extension of the break is contrary to the employer’s rules, and any extension of the break will be punished.

-Employees “Suffered or Permitted” to work: Work not requested but suffered or permitted to be performed is work time that must be paid for by the employer.
-For example, an employee may voluntarily continue to work at the end of the shift to finish an assigned task or to correct errors.
+2.)
+What is compensable time?
+Compensable time is the FLSA law that is Applied to the Workweek to Calculate the Actual Number of Hours Worked.
+Employees’ work not requested but suffered or permitted to be performed is work time that must be paid for by the employer.
+For example, an employee may voluntarily continue to work at the end of the shift to finish an assigned task or to correct errors and the management or owner of the business is aware indirectly or directly that this is going on.
 The reason why the employee has continued to work is immaterial.
 The additional hours are work time and are compensable.

-8.)Home to work travel time for employees: An employee who travels from home before the regular workday and returns to his/her home at the end of the workday is engaged in ordinary home to work travel, which is not work time.
+8.)
+Is home to work travel time compensable generally?
+An employee who travels from home before the regular workday and returns to his/her home at the end of the workday is engaged in ordinary home to work travel, which is not work time.

+12.)
+What does “Employ” Mean under the FLSA?
 By statutory definition the term “employ” includes “to suffer or permit to work.”
 The workweek ordinarily includes all time during which an employee is necessarily required to be on the employer’s premises, on duty or at a prescribed work place.
 “Workday“, in general, means the period between the time on any particular day when such employee commences his/her “principal activity” and the time on that day at which he/she ceases such principal activity or activities.
 The workday may therefore be longer than the employee’s scheduled time.